jvanovost/dc09_spt/README.md

 This DC07 standard is basically a description how an receiver can communicate with AMS (Alarm Monitoring Station) software and can transfer messages in various transmitter protocols.

-This set of classes implements the SIA-DC03 (AKA "SIA") and the SIA-DC05 (AKA "CID") transmitter protocols.
+This set of classes implements the SIA-DC03 (a.k.a.
+"SIA") and the SIA-DC05 (a.k.a.
+"CID") transmitter protocols.
 These two protocols make up for well over 90% of the used message formats in alarm messaging.
 In effect it should be possible to cover most use cases.

 ## Dialler configuration
 In general the configuration consists of defining account number, encryption key and communication paths.